Tips for Canadians moving to Ireland

 We couldn’t find a place to rent so we contacted all the Air BnB’s in the area and asked if they would accept a rental for at least the winter season when there are few visitors.
 We were specifically looking for a rental from October to May, which we managed to get at a somewhat reasonable price.
 We were also lucky we had references from our local friends who literally knew virtually everyone in the area.

-Once we had established a residence we had to get services such as electric, oil (for heating) Wifi and TV.
+Once we had established a residence we had to get services such as electricity, oil (for heating) Wifi and TV.

 These were all pretty easy to establish with an address and so we were starting to get sorted.